SDKiller/zyx-phpmailer/README.md

 If you install extension and PHPMailer library from archive files, you'll have to setup autoload paths manually.

-**Note:** currently PHPMailer does not support namespaces (as its minimum requirements is php 5.0), but provides an SPL-compatible autoloader, and
+**Note:** currently PHPMailer does not support namespaces (as its minimum requirements is php 5.0), but provides an SPL-compatible autoloader, and...
-> the preferred way of loading the library - just `require '/path/to/PHPMailerAutoload.php';` and everything should work.
+> the preferred way of loading the library - just `require '/path/to/PHPMailerAutoload.php';` and everything should work

+For further information refer to PHPMailer documentation.

 CONFIGURING
 ------------

 TODO
+====

 USAGE
 ------------

 TODO
+====